HildoBijl/stepwise/packages/skill-definition/README.md

 ### `sortSkillIdsByTreeOrder(skillTree, skillIds)`

-Validates and canonicalizes the supplied IDs, then returns a new array sorted by their order in the processed skill tree.
+Validates the supplied IDs, then returns a new array sorted by their order in the processed skill tree.
 Duplicate IDs are preserved.

 ## TypeScript